 This is the zodiacal light.

-Tonight – and for several weeks – look for this mysterious light effect in the Northern Hemisphere while the Moon is rising later.
+If you’re in the Northern Hemisphere, look east, about an hour before the light of true dawn.
 A dark sky away from city lights, one or two hours after sunset and being further south in the Northern Hemisphere’s temperate zone, gives you the best chance of spotting it.

 According to earthsky.org, this zodiacal light is caused by sunlight reflecting off interplanetary dust particles that orbit the sun within the inner solar system.
 In the mid-northern latitudes, we might see the light because the ecliptic (the approximate plane of the solar system) is nearly perpendicular to the horizon on March/April evenings.